Jack Charlton: Personal life

 Charlton married Pat Kemp on 6 January 1958, and his brother Bobby acted as his best man.
 They had three children: John (born in January 1959), Deborah (born 1961) and Peter, who was born just after Charlton senior played in the 1966 World Cup final.
-During the 1960s he ran two clothes shops in Leeds, and he also later operated the club shop at Elland Road.
+During the 1960s, he ran two clothes shops in Leeds, and he later operated the club shop at Elland Road.
 Charlton was a keen amateur fisherman and took part in field sports.
 Politically, Charlton was a socialist.
 He was a founding supporter of the Anti-Nazi League.
 Along with his wife, he was a supporter of the UK miners' strike of 1984-85, and lent two of his cars to striking miners for travelling to pickets.
 He appeared on Desert Island Discs in 1972 and 1996, and chose to take with him The Adventures of Tom Sawyer and Adventures of Huckleberry Finn by Mark Twain, the Encyclopaedia of How to Survive, a spyglass, and a fishing rod.
 Charlton was the subject of This Is Your Life in 1973 when he was surprised by Eamonn Andrews.

 He was appointed an Officer of the Order of the British Empire (OBE) in the 1974 Birthday Honours.
 In 1996, he was awarded honorary Irish citizenship.
-The honour amounts to full Irish citizenship; it is the highest honour the Irish state gives and is rarely granted.
-In 1994, he was made a Freeman of the city of Dublin, and was given an Honorary degree of Doctor of Science (D.Sc) by the University of Limerick on 9 September 1994.
+The honour amounts to full Irish citizenship, the highest honour the Irish state gives and is rarely granted.
+In 1994, he was made a Freeman of the city of Dublin, and was given an Honorary degree of Doctor of Science (D.Sc.) by the University of Limerick on 9 September 1994.
 He was posthumously awarded the Presidential Distinguished Service Award for the Irish Abroad in 2020.
 In 1997, he was appointed a deputy lieutenant of Northumberland.
 Charlton was inducted into the English Football Hall of Fame in 2005 in recognition of his contribution to the English game.
 There is a life-size statue of him at Cork Airport in Ireland, representing him sitting in his fishing gear and displaying a salmon.
-On 4 December 2019, he was made a Freeman of the City of Leeds along with the other members of the Revie team of the 1960s and 1970s, but was unable to attend the ceremony.
+On 4 December 2019, he was made a Freeman of the City of Leeds along with the other members of the Revie team of the 1960s and 1970s but was unable to attend the ceremony.

 He revealed in his 1996 autobiography that he had a strained relationship with his brother Bobby.
 Jack felt Bobby began to drift away from the Charlton family following his marriage to Norma, who did not get along with their mother.
 Bobby did not see his mother after 1992 until her death on 25 March 1996 as a result of the feud, though he and Norma did attend her funeral.
 Though the two brothers remained distant, Jack presented Bobby with his BBC Sports Personality of the Year Lifetime Achievement Award on 14 December 2008.